 Open the Track 203 Transcript

-Stop #204 - The Redoubt, Battle of Bunker Hill
+Stop #204 - Up Close: The Redoubt, Battle of Bunker Hill

 On June 17, 1,500 British soldiers landed from boats and advanced on the redoubt atop Breed's Hill into a fight that would become known as the Battle of Bunker Hill.
 At this stop, view the scene of New Englanders — men of African, European, and Native American descent — as they prepare to defend the redoubt.